-invi bracelet pilot study
+invi bracelet impact study

 After years of research and development the Invi Bracelet was ready to be tested in a pilot study.
 In the spring of 2017 Invi made the first Invi Bracelets available to more than 100 people in Rotterdam.